 Terra Nova Expedition: The pole - p.1 - Preparations | The pole p.2 - Journey | The wider Terra Nova expedition | Time-line and info graphic | Crew of the Terra Nova | What went wrong for Scott to die? | What did Scott's team die of? | Race to the pole Amundsen and Scott | The Northern Party

-Most famous for Captain Scott's team reaching the South Pole and all perishing on the return journey, the ambitions, achievements and events of the expedition were much wider and different members were involved in different events or range of events.
+Most famous for Captain Scott's team reaching the South Pole and all perishing on the return journey.
+Beyond this, the ambitions, events and achievements of the expedition were wide ranging, these are the larger, more significant events and journeys undertaken.

-Besides the longer journeys listed here with numerous members, there were many smaller shorter trips and constant scientific readings, measurements, observations and experiments that were taking place by the men of the expedition when they were not individually occupied in any of the longer journeys.
+As well as the longer journeys with multiple members, there were many smaller, shorter trips taken.
+Constant scientific readings, measurements, observations and experiments were carried out by the men of the expedition when they were not occupied in any of the longer journeys.

 1st: 27th Jan 1911 -

 14th Feb 1912

 1st: Thomas Griffith Taylor, Frank

 2nd: Thomas Griffith Taylor, Frank Debenham, Robert Forde, Tryggve Gran